mpg-age-bioinformatics/flaski/README.md

 # Flaski

 Flaski is a flask based collection of web apps for life-sciences.
-Flaski can be deployed using the docker-compose.yml or on a kubernetes cluster.
-Within Flaski, pyflaski provides access to all the main functions used by the different web applications.
+Flaski can be deployed using the `docker-compose.yml` or on a [kubernetes](https://github.com/mpg-age-bioinformatics/flaski/tree/master/kubernetes#kubernetes) cluster.
+Within Flaski, the companion `pyflaski` package provides access on a python shell to all of the main functions used in the different apps.

 ## Deploying Flaski